 Homemade lotion bars are easy to make because all you really do is blend up some simple ingredients together until it forms into a smooth paste.
 Then you pour this mixture into molds and let it harden.

-Benefits of this DIY lotion bar
+Benefits of homemade DIY lotion bars

 Made with beeswax, cocoa butter, coconut oil, and essential oils, these natural moisturizing lotion bars will nourish and soothe dry skin.
 Massage the bar on your skin and let your body’s natural heat melt the lotion.
 After one use, you won’t know how you lived without it.